feldera/feldera/deploy/README.md

 This will bring up a DBSP and Postgres container.

-Open your browser and you should now be able to see the pipeline manager dashboard on `localhost:8085`.
+Open your browser and you should now be able to see the Feldera Console UI on `localhost:8085`.
 If you don't, double check that there are no port conflicts on your system (you can view and modify the port mappings in `deploy/docker-compose.yml`).

 ## Demo

-If you'd like to prepopulate the DBSP instance with a demo project, run:
+If you'd like to prepopulate the Feldera Platform instance with a demo project,
+run:

 ```
 docker compose -f deploy/docker-compose.yml --profile demo up